 How to write a good SEO-friendly blog post

-As with most things in life, planning is the most important part of blog writing.
+As with most things in life, planning is essential to blog writing.
 This is where you determine which ideas are worth talking about, what your customers are searching for, and how you can communicate them in the best possible way.

-You can find topics by looking at what your competitors are putting out, what issues are currently relevant in your field and what your customers really care about.
+You can find topics by looking at what your competitors are putting out, what issues are currently relevant in your field, and what your customers care about.

 What’s your take?
 Do you have a unique perspective or expertise on the matter?

-Without targeting the right keywords, your blog will simply be sent out to the ether.
+Your blog will simply be sent to the ether without targeting the right keywords.
 And worse, you’ll be wasting an otherwise excellent opportunity to drive traffic to your site and target long-tail keywords, which often have far less competition.

-In fact, if you’re still looking for topics, long-tail keywords are a great place to start.
+Long-tail keywords are a great place to start if you’re still looking for topics.
 This tells you what questions or interests your audience has.
 You can use any keyword research tool or stick with Google’s free Keyword Planner.

-Make sure you’re not using the exact same keywords as other web pages on your site, as this will confuse Google when deciding which one to rank.
+Ensure you’re not using the exact keywords as other web pages on your site, as this will confuse Google when deciding which one to rank.
 You’ll also want to avoid keyword stuffing – only use keywords when and where they feel natural.

-Though you’ll touch on this in planning, it’s worth mentioning on its own.
+Though you’ll touch on this in planning, it’s worth mentioning.

 You’ll need an introduction to the article, the main body/content, and a conclusion to wrap everything up.
 It can help to start with an outline: